3DCoded/Happy-Hare/Handling-Errors.md

 The `timeout_pause` config variable overrides the default klipper idle_timeout as is applied during the paused state.
 This allow the bed heater to remain on for a longer period and prevents the steppers from de-energising and loosing position.
 Similarly the `disable_heater` config controls how long the extruder is kept heated.
 Typically the extruder can be allowed to cool after a few minutes but you want to make sure the bed remains hot long enough for you to notice the pause.

-Note that you can mimick a pause behavior for testing with this command:

-> MMU_PAUSE FORCE_IN_PRINT=1

 The best way to describe the workflow is as follows:

 ```mermaid